 Their mocha is also made with locally sourced chocolate.

 The owners have a good collection of journals and magazines sourced internationally.
 We suggest you try enjoying at least 2 or 3 titles while having your coffee.

 Just like what the folks over at Escolta are doing by breathing life yet again to Manila, Blocleaf goes beyond good coffee and design.
-We’re glad they didn’t settle with a more ‘hip’ city like Fort BGC or Makati.
+We’re glad they didn’t settle for a more ‘hip’ city like Fort BGC or Makati.
 To be honest, these areas are too commercially congested.
 There is a growing interest by the general nostalgia public to bring back spots like Malate back to life.
 This coffee shop is a reminder to most of us that there’s so much to explore in Manila.

 Blocleaf is still in its infantile stage and yet consciously made a solid statement with their venture.
 Del Pilar Street as a location of choice for a specialty coffee shop seems like an obscure business decision, and really going against the flow, but we admire them for seeing the potential of this untapped market.

 There’s a lack of venturing specialty coffee shops in the Manila area, the futility of only seeing the green franchise coffee chains and these Korean bubble tea nooks serving pretty bad concoctions.
 We were this close to giving up.